FYDE-S2020/arduino-lab-1-jason-math/Report.md

 1. Why does your program need a setup and a loop?

     Setup is needed to initialize the program and set any initial values.
-The loops is needed to run repeatedly and change and respond to inputs.
+The loop is needed to run repeatedly and change and respond to inputs.

 2. What is the downside to putting all your code in a loop?